 Watch your speed.
 A great cardio machine workout is not built on speed alone.
 In fact, when you crank up your pace on an elliptical machine, the machine’s momentum can take over and you may lose control.
 For a better workout, whatever machine you choose, focus on the resistance or incline buttons.
 You’ll build more muscle strength while giving your heart and lungs a workout.

 Talk to the trainers.
 Whether you’ve been exercising for years or you’re a novice, don’t be afraid to ask questions—especially when you’re trying a new machine or exercise.
 The staff and trainers at any reputable gym should be able to instruct you on safe form, or at least to refer you to somebody who can.
 However, don’t assume a person is qualified just because she is wearing a “staff” t-shirt.
-Ask about fitness credentials such as those granted by the American College of Sports Medicine (ACSM), American Council on Exercise (ACE), IDEA and National Strength and Conditioning Association (NSCA).
+Ask about fitness credentials such as those granted by the American College of Sports Medicine (ACSM), American Council on Exercise (ACE), IDEA, National Academy of Sports Medicine (NASM) and National Strength and Conditioning Association (NSCA).